cloudify-cosmo/getcloudify.org/guide/3.1/plugin-fabric.md

 There are 3 modes for working with this plugin.

 * Executing a list of `commands`.
-* Executing a Fabric task from a `tasks_file` included in the blueprint directory.
+* Executing a Fabric task from a `tasks_file` included in the blueprint's directory.
 * Executing a Fabric task by specifying its path in the current python environment.

 # Running commands